arnavkirti/Compresso/README.md

 - Chart.js for beautiful data visualization
 - Tailwind CSS for rapid UI development

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the existing issues in the repository
-2. Create a new issue with detailed description
-3. Include steps to reproduce any bugs
-4. Provide system information and browser details

 ---

 **Built with ❤️ using React, NestJS, and modern web technologies**